rezakho/qlake/README.md

 #### Contributing

-Frok the "master" branch, edit it and send pull requests to "masater" branch again.
+Frok the "master" branch, edit it and send pull requests to "master" branch again.